Fengu people: Christianity in the Fengu community

 Christianity played a major role in the survival of the endangered Fengu people after the Mfecane wars.
-After contact with the Gcaleka Xhosa, who were hostile towards them, the Fengu people found comfort in Rev. John Ayliff, the missionary at Butterworth who devoted himself to the tribe for the next 30 years.
-In 1835, Ayliff led 17 000 and 22 000 head of cattle to Peddie On 14 May 1835, the Fengu people gathered under an old milkwood tree in the Peddie district, in the presence of Rev. John Ayliff, and swore an oath to obey the Queen, to accept Christianity, and to educate their children.
+After contact with the Gcaleka Xhosa, who were hostile towards them, the Fengu people found comfort in Rev. John Ayliff, the missionary at Butterworth who devoted himself to the refugees for the next 30 years.
+In 1835, John led 17 000 and 22 000 head of cattle to Peddie On 14 May 1835, the Fengu people gathered under an old milkwood tree in the Peddie district, in the presence of Rev. John Ayliff, and swore an oath to obey the Crown, to accept Christianity, and to educate their children.
 This agreement became known as the 'Fingo-Oath'.
-Soon after accepting Christianity, the Fengu became the first Bantu in South Africa to use ploughs, demonstrated to them by the missionaries, and also the first to plant wheat.
+Soon after accepting Christianity, the Fengu became the first people in South Africa to use ploughs, and also the first to plant wheat.
 A small group moved to Tsitsikamma and carried their Christian customs with them.
 The Fengu, who were most Wesleyans, soon moved to Grahamstown where they fought on the side of the British in the eighth frontier war of 1850 to 1853 and were rewarded with land in a freehold village known as Fingo in Grahamstown in 1855.
 The educated Fengu went as far as Port Elizabeth, where they worked at the harbour and established urban communities in Cape Town, where they also continued practising as Christians.
 Since the day the 'Fingo-Oath' was sworn, 14 May has been celebrated as Fingo Emancipation Day and a ceremony held under the old milkwood tree where the oath was sworn.